Love 30 Information for Campaigners

 The speed limits are:

-The legislation provides for special limits of 30 kph and 60 kph to be introduced by local authorities.
+The legislation provides for special limits of 30 km/h and 60 km/h to be introduced by local authorities.
 The speed limits above can also be applied as special limits.
-An additional special limit of 40 kph was provided for in 2010.
-The Road Road Traffic Bill 2015 provided for a new special speed limit of 20 kph which local authorities could introduce in residential estates but this Bill did not pass through all stages in the Oireachtas before the dissolution of the Dail in February 2016.
+An additional special limit of 40 km/h was provided for in 2010.
+The Road Traffic Act 2016 provided for a new special speed limit of 20 km/h which local authorities can introduce in residential estates.

-The special limits are subject to Mandatory Guidelines, issued by the Department of Transport, Tourism and Sport.
+The special limits are subject to Mandatory Guidelines, issued by the Department of Transport.

 The Guidelines recommend that local authorities should give serious consideration to the lowering of the speed limit from 50 km/h to 30 km/h within housing estate areas and provide for “Slow Zones” with 30 km/h limits and an associated sign for residential estates.
 They recommend using mean speed and 85 percentile speeds as a guide in determining speed limits and also recommend engineering solutions to slow traffic.
 They require consultation with interested parties and a public consultation in advance of the introduction of special speed limits.
 They oblige Local Authorities to review all speed limits within 2 years of the publication of the Guidelines and to review speed limits every 5 years.